hmcts/rse-cft-lib/README.md

 The template supplies sheet names, columns, and defaults in the same way as the JSON-to-XLSX processor.
 CFTLib does not discover environment configuration, templates, or exclusions for the explicit API; these remain under the consuming project's control.
-Imports fail when a placeholder remains unresolved.
+Imports fail when an uppercase configuration placeholder such as `${CALLBACK_URL}` remains unresolved; CCD runtime expressions such as `${caseReference}` are preserved.

 ### 3. Launch your application + CCD
 ```gradle